github/docs/content/actions/examples/using-the-github-cli-on-a-runner.md

 </td>
 <td>

 Configures the job to run on an Ubuntu Linux runner.
-This means that the job will execute on a fresh virtual machine hosted by {% data variables.product.prodname_dotcom %}.
+This means that the job will execute on a fresh runner image hosted by {% data variables.product.prodname_dotcom %}.
 For syntax examples using other runners, see "[Workflow syntax for {% data variables.product.prodname_actions %}](/actions/reference/workflow-syntax-for-github-actions#jobsjob_idruns-on)."
 </td>
 </tr>
 <tr>